Wealth inequality in the United States: Racial disparities

 Relying on data from Credit Suisse and Brandeis University's Institute on Assets and Social Policy, the Harvard Business Review in the article "How America's Wealthiest Black Families Invest Money" stated:

 If you're white and have a net worth of about $356,000, that's good enough to put you in the 72nd percentile of white families.
 If you're black, it's good enough to catapult you into the 95th percentile."
 This means 28 percent of the total 83 million white homes, or over 23 million white households, have more than $356,000 in net assets.
 While only 700,000 of the 14 million black homes have more than $356,000 in total net worth.

-According to Inequality.org, the median black family is only worth $1,700 when durables are deducted.
+According to Inequality.org, the median black family is worth only $1,700 after durables are deducted.
 In contrast, the median white family holds $116,800 of wealth using the same accounting methods.
-Today, using Wolff's analysis, the median African American family holds a mere 1.5 percent of median white American family wealth.
+Today, using Wolff's analysis, the median African American family holds a mere 1.5 percent of the median white American family's wealth.

 A recent piece on Eurweb/Electronic Urban Report, "Black Wealth Hardly Exists, Even When You Include NBA, NFL and Rap Stars", stated this about the difference between black middle-class families and white middle-class families:

 Going even further into the data, a recent study by the Institute for Policy Studies (IPS) and the Corporation For Economic Development (CFED) found that it would take 228 years for the average black family to amass the same level of wealth the average white family holds today in 2016.
 All while white families create even more wealth over those same two hundred years.
 In fact, this is a gap that will never close if America stays on its current economic path.
 According to the Institute on Assets and Social Policy, for each dollar of increase in average income an African American household saw from 1984 to 2009 just $0.69 in additional wealth was generated, compared with the same dollar in increased income creating an additional $5.19 in wealth for a similarly situated white household.